Table of Contents Show

 The River Walk is the most popular attraction in all of Texas.
 Located in downtown San Antonio, this place is impossible to miss.

 The River Walk is open all 365 days of the year.
 Around 14 million people come to celebrate, relax, dine, and drink here annually.
 Saunter, along with the vibrant cypress trees, shops, eateries, hotels, museums, and recreation spots with the pristine river as the backdrop to truly experience life at its finest!
-This is truly one of the best things to do in San Antonio.

 The San Antonio Riverwalk connects the major attractions for visitors in San Antonio from the Shops at Rivercenter to the Arneson River Theatre, Marriage Island, La Villita, HemisFair Park, the Tower Life Building, the San Antonio Museum of Art, the Pearl, and even the city’s five Spanish colonial missions, including the Alamo.